pomf/pomf/README.md

 on the file input in `pages/upload_form.swig`.

-Make sure to disable PHP from being executed on the file download domain/directory (e.g `a.site.com`), otherwise an attacker can upload a malicious `.php` file and execute it on your server.
+Make sure to disable PHP from being executed on the file download domain/directory (e.g `a.pomf.example`), otherwise an attacker can upload a malicious `.php` file and execute it on your server.

 ### Apache